Your browser does not support JavaScript!

 On average, fruit flies only live for roughly 40-50 days, and during this time, female fruit flies can lay multiple batches of larvae.
 The fruit fly population then increases rapidly, with the flies dying around 8-15 days after mating.

-They lay their eggs in moist environments, on fermenting fruits, sticky surfaces, and anywhere there is an accumulation of food wastage.
+They lay their eggs in moist environments, on fermenting fruits, sticky surfaces, and anywhere there is an accumulation of food waste.

-How long the flies live depends heavily on factors like temperature, availability of food sources, and the humidity of their surrounding environment.
-In cooler temperatures, fruit flies may only live 10-15 days.
+However, how long fruit flies live depends a lot on factors such as temperature, food availability, and environmental humidity.
+In cooler temperatures, fruit flies may only live 10-15 days, which is why there’s less of them in the winter.

 How to get rid of fruit flies

-Avoid leaving wet tea towels or mops out in the open: make sure they’re dry and then store them somewhere enclosed.
-However, when it’s impossible to keep the area dry (for example, drainage pipes), you can pour boiling water down them to help eliminate any eggs or larvae.
+1. Avoid leaving wet tea towels or mops out in the open: Make sure they’re dry, then store them in an enclosed space.
+When it’s impossible to keep the area dry (for example, drainage pipes), you can pour hot water down them to help eliminate any eggs or larvae.

 Need more help?